libp2p/docs/content/concepts/introduction/protocols/multistream.md

 negotiation protocol that aims to improve and replace Multistream Select.
 Multistream Select is prone to downgrade attacks and censorship, which is why Protocol Select is being developed.
-Some other improvements include eliminating the need for negotiating security protocols and reducing the number of round-trips needed for stream multiplexer negotiation.
+Some other improvements include eliminating the need for negotiating security protocols and reducing the number of roundtrips needed for stream multiplexer negotiation.
 Protocol Select also uses a binary data format defined in a machine parseable schema language, making protocol evolution and implementation more manageable and efficient.